jperezlatimes/tyranobot/README.md

 Key       | Value
 --------- | -------------
 `type`    | The type of reply this is.
 Expected values are "passive" or "active".
 See Reply Types below for details.
-`pattern` | A regular expression string that Tyranobot should use to identify messages it should respond to.
-Tyranobot automatically converts incoming messages to lowercase to make regex matching simpler.
+`pattern` | A regular expression string that TyranoBot should use to identify messages it should respond to.
+TyranoBot automatically converts incoming messages to lowercase to make regex matching simpler.
-`response`| Tyranobot's response to any messages that match the `pattern`.
+`response`| TyranoBot's response to any messages that match the `pattern`.
 Can be a string, list(array), or the name of a callable function depending on the value of  `action`.
-`action`  | The action that Tyranobot is making to reply.
+`action`  | The action that TyranoBot is making to reply.
 Expected values are "message", "random", or "function".
 See Reply Actions below for more details.

 Reply Types
 -------
-Tyranobot has two reply types:
+TyranoBot has two reply types:

-**Passive:** Passive replies are replies Tyranobot can use to reply to any incidental chatter in whatever channel(s) it has been invited too.
+**Passive:** Passive replies are replies TyranoBot can use to reply to any incidental chatter in whatever channel(s) it has been invited too.

-**Active:** Active replies are replies that Tyranobot can use to reply to targets @tyranobot messages.
+**Active:** Active replies are replies that TyranoBot can use to reply to targeted @<your-bot-name> messages.

 Reply Actions
 -------
 **Message:** A simple message reply.
-Tyranobot will reply to the received message with a simple string message.
+TyranoBot will reply to the received message with a simple string message.

-**Random:** Tyranobot will reply to the received message by randomly selecting one of a list of possible replies
+**Random:** TyranoBot will reply to the received message by randomly selecting one of a list of possible replies

-**Function (Advanced):** Tyranobot will reply to the received message with the output of the named function.
-Tyranobot will pass the received message as arguments to the named function for processing.
+**Function (Advanced):** TyranoBot will reply to the received message with the output of the named function.
+TyranoBot will pass the received message as arguments to the named function for processing.

 (Coming soon: Attachments)

 Adding Replies
 -------
-Tyranobot has 3 options for adding replies to it's repotoire.
+TyranoBot has 3 options for adding replies to it's repotoire.

-`add_passive_reply(reply dict)`: Adds a single passive reply to Tyranobot's list.
+`add_passive_reply(reply dict)`: Adds a single passive reply to TyranoBot's list.
 The `type` key can be omitted from the passed reply dict.

-`add_active_reply(reply dict)`: Adds a single active reply to Tyranobot's list.
+`add_active_reply(reply dict)`: Adds a single active reply to TyranoBot's list.
 The `type` key can be omitted from the passed reply dict.

-`add_replies(reply list)`: Adds a list of replies to Tyranobot.
+`add_replies(reply list)`: Adds a list of replies to TyranoBot.
 Most useful during the initializatio process.
 Accepts a list(array) of reply dicts as an argument.
 Can even be used to load a list of replies from an external file.
 The the replies for the MyBot example above can be listed in a `json` file:

 ```json
 [